-The Add Data widget enables you to add data to the map by searching for layers in ArcGIS Online or Portal for ArcGIS content, entering URLs, or uploading local files.
+The Add Data widget enables you to add data to the map by searching for layers in ArcGIS Online or ArcGIS Enterprise content, entering URLs, or uploading local files.
 In this way, you can temporarily add layers to and remove layers from the map.
 However, you can't save the layers to the map.

 ArcGIS Online enables you to upload local files including shapefiles and CSV, GPX, GeoJSON, and KML files.

 This widget can be set to open automatically when an app starts.
 To enable this feature, click the Open this widget automatically when the app starts button on the widget, which turns it dark green.

 - Hover over the widget and click the Configure this widget button to open the configuration properties dialog box.

 - Optionally click Change widget icon to replace the default icon for this widget.

 A file explorer window appears, allowing you to upload a local image file to use as the widget icon.

 - Optionally change the number of items per page for the search result.

 The default is 30.

 - Use the following options to control the search scope in ArcGIS Online or ArcGIS Enterprise.